 Point 3.
 You got a properly built data set.
 What is next?

 So, you’ve collected enough data.
 Can you proceed with creating the actual model?
 From the data scientist’s point of view, everything is ready for work.
-But right at this step, there is a risk of losing control over the development, because the modelling is quite a complex process.
-Often arising misunderstanding of what is happening can even lead to a breach of customers’ trust.
-Therefore, we always suggest you taking two very important steps:
+But right at this step, there is a risk of losing control over the development, because the modeling is quite a complex process.
+Often arising misunderstandings of what is happening can even lead to a breach of customers’ trust.
+Therefore, we always suggest you take two very important steps:

-B. develop indicators of “goodness” of model.
+B. develop indicators of “goodness” of the model.
 You can control and improve only what you are able to measure.
-Therefore, you should spend time on developing so called model quality metrics.
-Such as, for example, as a sales forecast error, or the difference between the expected increase in the number of customers and real ones.
+Therefore, you should spend time developing so-called model quality metrics.
+Such as an example, a sales forecast error, or the difference between the expected increase in the number of customers and real ones.
 Then you will be able to objectively evaluate the effectiveness of both the new idea and even the most insignificant modification in the developed components.